-If possible, use Skype or FaceTime for these calls.
+If possible, use Zoom, Skype, or FaceTime for these calls weekly if not more often.
 Nothing can entirely replace face-to-face interaction, but video calls at least give you a glimpse into your parents’ home and his or her relationship with the caregiver.

 3. Fly them both out for a visit.

-If it’s hard for you to get away and your parent is able, consider flying both your parent and the caregiver out to visit you instead.
+If it’s hard for you to get away and your parent is able and has received the Covid-19 vaccination, consider flying both your parent and his or her vaccinated caregiver out to visit you instead.
+Check out the latest guidance from the Centers for Disease Control and Prevention to better understand how to safely travel in the United States.
 You can make the trip fun, with special family activities.
-While the trip will be a vacation for the family, you should also set the expectation that the caregiver will continue his regular duties during the visit.
+While the trip may seem like a vacation, you should also set the expectation that the caregiver will continue his regular duties during the visit.
 That way you’ll get a peek into the routine and relationship he and your parent have established.
-Does he provide the quality of care your parent needs?
-Do the two of them enjoy each other’s company?
+Does he provide the quality of care your father needs?
+Do she and your mother enjoy each other’s company?

 When you select a caregiver for your aging parent, you’re inviting a new person into your family and the family home.
 For this arrangement to work, it’s crucial that you build a strong relationship based on mutual respect and trust.
 By connecting on a personal level and then maintaining that connection through regular phone calls and occasional visits, you’ll greatly increase your chances for success.